-On an algebraic curve of the type E(x, y) = 0, there are at most $2 \times \text{genus}$ independent irreducible cycles (plus contours around poles), and one can check that the number of constraints of type equation (3.8) exactly matches the number of coefficients of E(x, y)not determined by the pole behaviour.
-Thus, condition equation (3.8) determines E(x, y)completely.
-In case there are several solutions, one determines a unique one, by choosing the absolute minimum of $F_0$ .
+On an algebraic curve of the type E(x, y) = 0, there are at most $2 \times \text{genus}$ independent irreducible cycles, (plus contours around poles), and one can check that the number of constraints of type eq.3-8, exactly matches the number of coefficients of E(x, y) not determined by the pole behaviours.
+Thus, condition eq.3-8, determines E(x, y) completely.
+In case there are several solutions, one determines a unique one, by choosing the absolute minimum of F_0 .